Battle of Trafalgar: Cádiz

 On 15 August, Cornwallis decided to detach 20 ships of the line from the fleet guarding the English Channel to sail southward to engage the French and Spanish forces in Spain, leaving the Channel with only 11 ships of the line.
 The detached force formed the nucleus of the British fleet at Trafalgar.
-This fleet, under the command of Vice-Admiral Calder, reached Cádiz on 15 September.
+This fleet, under Calder's command, reached Cádiz on 15 September.
 Nelson joined the fleet on 28 September to take command.